 I also have a couple of extra fun perks for those giving their backing to the project.

-$5 or more Donors: Everyone who donates or more will be entered into a raffle for some fantastic poetry-related prizes, including copies of Kim's Saved By A Poem book, as well as collections from many of the poets I'll cover in the project.
-Some of these will be signed copies.
+$5 or more Donors: Everyone who donates or more will be entered into a raffle for some fantastic poetry collections.
 Watch this space for Signed Copy details.

-SEPTEMBER 2017 PRIZES (eligible for anyone donating up to midnight September 30th)
+SEPTEMBER/OCTOBER (2017) PRIZES for anyone donating $5 or more up to midnight October 31st:

 $50 or more Donors: Donate $50 or more and you'll be automatically entered into all the raffles PLUS I will send you a video of me reading or reciting (if it's one I've already learnt) a poem of your choice, including a personal message to a loved one.
 How about this for a birthday, Christmas, Hanukkah, Kwanzaa, Ramadan, or the perfect V-Day gift!